-92 Table 11 - State field of VENDOR_DEFINED_REQUEST(GET_SERVICE_REQUEST) TCP_ReqPayload
+86 Table 9 - VENDOR_DEFINED_REQUEST(GET_SERVICE_REQUEST) TCP_ReqPayload field

-Value Description 0x00 This is the first vendor_defined_request(get_service_request), or the last requested service of the Responder has been completed and the Responder may respond with a new service request.
-0x01 The SessionMethod field (see Table 13) of the SessionOption in the last VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response is invalid.
-0x02 The slotID field of the SessionOption in the last VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response is invalid.
-0x03 The serviceID (see Table 14) in the last VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response is invalid, because the requested service is not available on the Requester.
-0x04 The ServiceID in the last VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response is invalid, because the requested service requires a secure session but the Responder has no provisioned certificates, public keys, or pre-shared keys for establishing a session.
-0x05 The serviceParam in the last VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response is invalid. others Reserved.
+Byte offset Field Size (bytes) Description 0 AvailableDmtfServices 32 Shall be a bit mask of 256 bits.
+Each bit represents whether the Requester can provide a DMTF-defined service identified by the ServiceID in Table 13 (1 means the Requester supports the service identified by this ServiceID; 0 means this ServiceID is reserved or the Requester does not support the service identified by this ServiceID).
+The upper byte of the ServiceID for a valid DMTF-defined service is always 0x00.
+A ServiceID is represented by the bit offset of the AvailableDmtfServices bit mask.
+For example, Bit [0] of Byte [0] of AvailableDmtfServices represents ServiceID 0x00 (ANY_REQUEST).
+If a Requester supports DMTF-defined services, then the Requester should support ANY_REQUEST, and hence this bit of the AvailableDmtfServices bit mask should be 1.
+Other examples: Bit [2] of Byte [0] of AvailableDmtfServices represents ServiceID 0x02 (PROVISION_CERTIFICATE); Bit [6] of Byte [0] represents ServiceID 0x06 (PROVISION_REFERENCE_MEASUREMENTS); and so on.
+32 Reserved 3 Reserved.
+35 State 1 Shall indicate the current state of the requested service.
+0x00: This is the first VENDOR_DEFINED_REQUEST(GET_SERVICE_REQUEST), or the last requested service of the Responder has been completed and the Responder may respond with a new service request.
+0x01: The SessionMethod field (see Table 11) of the SessionOption in the last VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response is invalid.
+0x02: The SlotID field of the SessionOption in the last VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response is invalid.
+0x03: The ServiceID (see Table 12) in the last VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response is invalid, because the requested service is not available on the Requester.
+0x04: The ServiceID in the last VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response is invalid, because the requested service requires a secure session but the Responder has no provisioned certificates, public keys, or pre-shared keys for establishing a session.
+0x05: The ServiceParam in the last VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response is invalid. other values: reserved.
+If State is not 0x00, the Responder should resend the VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) response with correct parameters.

-Table 12 defines the TCP_RespPayload field of Table 8 for VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST).
-The defined by not only DMTF, but also other standards bodies or vendors.
+Table 10 defines the TCP_RespPayload field of Table 7 for VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) .
+TheVENDOR_DEFINED_RESPONSE(SERVICE_REQUEST)response is designed to accommodate and convey requestedservices defined by not only DMTF, but also other standards bodies or vendors.